isomerpages/pa-corp/_careers/PA Scholarship/PA Scholarship.md

 permalink: /careers/pa-scholarship/pa-scholarship/
 description: ""
 third_nav_title: PA Scholarship
+variant: markdown
 ---
-If you are looking for a meaningful career where you can find an area that you are passionate about, be it youth, active ageing, sports, arts and culture, social development or community leadership, the PA Scholarship is for you.
+If you seek a purposeful career in fields like youth, active ageing, sports, arts and culture, social development or community leadership, the PA Scholarship is for you.

-As a PA scholar, you will have a rich experience of community organising and leadership through involvement in community projects, regular engagement with grassroots volunteers and PA leaders, job placements in various strategic units, and participation in overseas attachments and programmes.
-You can look forward to a fulfilling and challenging career with many opportunities to develop your potential to the fullest.

-### Types of Scholarship
+As a PA scholar, you will gain valuable experience in community organisation and leadership through:
+* Participation in community projects;
+* Regular engagement with grassroots volunteers and PA leaders;
+* Strategic job placements; and
+* Overseas attachments and programmes.

+Anticipate a rewarding and challenging career with numerous opportunities to reach your full potential.

+#### Scholarship Offerings

-We offer local and overseas undergraduate scholarships to outstanding students with a heart and who are keen to grow the community with us.
+We provide local and overseas undergraduate scholarships to outstanding students who are passionate about community growth and development.

-Upon completion of their studies, scholars will work with PA for a period of four years for local scholarship, five years for overseas scholarship (non-English speaking countries) and six years for overseas scholarship (English speaking countries).
+Undergraduates who have completed at least one semester of studies and not in their final year of undergraduate degree may also apply for the mid-term scholarship.

-### Eligibility Criteria
+#### Eligibility Criteria

 If you:

 * Are a Singapore Citizen
-* Have excellent academic results: 'A’ level, polytechnic diploma, undergraduate results, and/or other equivalent qualifications (e.g. International Baccalaureate)
+* Have excellent academic results: 'A’ levels, polytechnic diploma, undergraduate results, and/or other equivalent qualifications (e.g. International Baccalaureate)
 * Possess leadership qualities displayed through active participation in Co-Curricular Activities (CCA) and/or community/volunteer service, especially in leadership positions
 * Love to work with people

 We welcome you to apply for the PA Scholarship.

-### Fields of Study
+#### Fields of Study

 Most disciplines, except Medicine, Dentistry, Architecture and Law.